ubclaunchpad/rocket2/docs/LocalDevelopmentGuide.rst

 docs <Config.html#github-key>`__ for the required permissions.

-After doing this, remember to put your tunneled HTTPS URL with ``/webhook`` appended at the end into the “Webhook URL” box.
+After doing this, remember to put your tunneled HTTPS URL with ``/webhook`` appended at the end into the "Webhook URL" box.
 Refer to the `GitHub webhook configuration docs <Config.html#github-webhook-endpt>`__ for the required subscriptions.